 gummy bears served in a white bowl.

 Did you eat gummy bears growing up?
-They were one of my favorite candies!
-Of course, the gummy treats of our childhoods were not healthy given that they were full of sugar and artificial coloring and flavors.
+They were one of my favorite candies (spoiler alert: they still are)!

 There is something just so satisfying about chewing up something small and sweet.